404GamerNotFound/vserver-ssh-stats/README.md

 ---

 ## Features
 - No software installation required on the target server (only SSH access).
 - Supports multiple servers with individual configuration.
+- Supports password and SSH key authentication.
 - Collects:
   - CPU usage (%)
   - Memory usage (%)